Skip to main content

 -d '{"employee_id": "123"}'

-MXCP automatically provides SQL exploration tools that work with any MCP client:
+MXCP provides optional SQL exploration tools that work with any MCP client:

 Available Tools: